How to Choose the Right Therapist in Singapore (And Make the Most of Your Sessions)

 4) Be Proactive and Patient

-• Jot down your thoughts before therapy
+• Jot down thoughts, feelings, or questions before sessions

 5) Apply Your Learnings in Real Life